-Shelter Program Manager
+Family Advocate, Shelter Program

 Emily attributes her being in this role as a God send.
 She was a former family in our Shelter Program in 2017.
 After transitioning out of our program she began working at the Denver Rescue Mission as the Operations Coordinator for their Smith Road Shelter Program.

 “Honestly I would have to say that God sent me to FPGD, along the personal connection I already had.
 I left the program feeling like I wanted to give back whenever I could.
 Talk about killing two birds with one stone….
 I am able to give back and enhance my career at the same time how amazing is that?”